Playfulness in the Pandemic: How to Preserve Joy in a Remote Work Setting

-Slack is the other most ubiquitous remote work tool, the virtual place where many remote workers spend hours every day.
-It’s an async text-messaging platform, organized into channels, where everything is archived forever.
+Strictly text-based communications are the other most ubiquitous remote work tool, the virtual place where many remote workers spend hours every day.
+Using async text-messaging platforms, like Slack, organizes your team’s thoughts into channels, where everything is archived forever.
 It’s largely replaced emails for many remote teams.

-Slack has all the emojis you can imagine and GIPHYs are fun, but there is so much more that slack can do to provide a spark of playfulness.
+Text-based communication has all the emojis you can imagine and GIPHYs are fun, but there is so much more that specific platforms like Slack can do to provide a spark of playfulness.
 Be that person on your remote team that starts a new channel for puns, haikus, or music recommendations, the person who makes an emoji of your favorite co-worker’s face.
 Additionally, be the person who asks your team a question of the week that sparks creativity and joy.

-Beyond these two mainstream remote working tools, there’s a new platform that can’t help but ignite a playful environment—that tool is called Voodle.
-Voodle is an async video-messaging platform, where co-workers can send each other 60 second videos, organized and archived in channels.
+Beyond these two mainstream remote working tools, there are newer platforms that can’t help but ignite a playful environment.
+Try an async video-messaging platform, where co-workers can send each other 60 second videos, organized and archived in channels.
 If you’re thinking to yourself, “that sounds like the best parts of slack and zoom combined,” you’d be exactly right.

-Voodle harnesses the connective power of video, but the magic is in the freedom of being asynchronous.
+Harness the connective power of video, but keep the freedom of being asynchronous.
 In other words, you can contribute when and how you want.
 Nobody is expecting an immediate response, so regardless of time zone or energy level, you can do your best work whenever that happens specifically for you.
-Think of voodle as the big castle in the middle of the playground.
-It’s powerful, it’ll spark your team’s creativity, and you’ll find your inner-child coming to life.
+Think of short async video as the big castle in the middle of the playground.
+It’s powerful, it’ll spark your team’s creativity, and you’ll find your inner child coming to life.

 How to Play: